vsmid/rudimentary/README.md

 * Add Array as new content type - Json content type can currently handle it but this will some refactor to be more efficient.
 Consider giving Json inferred type?
 * Add Admin module
 * More validation constraint definitions and implementations
-* JDBC - mayne use HikariCP or implement jdbc pool seriously.
+* JDBC - mayne use HikariCP or implement jdbc pool a bit more seriously.
+* Add fallback, bulkead, retry, backpressure handlers.